proroklab/magat_pathplanning/README.md

 As the main purpose of the code release is to help academic research, our authors will prioritize queries from emails of education/research institutions.
 So, please send emails with your academic email address if possible, thanks!

 ## License
-The code was constructed from a **Scalable template**  by [Hager Rady](https://github.com/hagerrady13/) and [Mo'men AbdelRazek](https://github.com/moemen95)
+The code was constructed from a **Scalable template**  by [Hager Rady](https://github.com/hagerrady13/) and [Mo'men AbdelRazek](https://github.com/moemen95).

-The graph neural network module of this work is based on the [GNN library](https://github.com/alelab-upenn/graph-neural-network) provided by Alelab of University of Pennsylvania.
+The graph neural network module of this work is an extension from [gnn_pathplanning](https://github.com/proroklab/gnn_pathplanning).
+We proposed MAGAT based on the [GNN library](https://github.com/alelab-upenn/graph-neural-network) provided by Alelab of the University of Pennsylvania.

-This project is licensed under MIT License - see the LICENSE file for details
+This project is licensed under MIT License - see the LICENSE file for details.

 ## Citation
-If you use this paper in an academic work, please cite:
+If you use this paper in academic work, please cite:
 ```
 @ARTICLE{li2021magat,
   author={Li, Qingbiao and Lin, Weizhe and Liu, Zhe and Prorok, Amanda},